liquity/dev/README.md

 Redemptions are blocked when TCR < 110% (there is no need to restrict ICR < TCR).
 At that TCR redemptions would likely be unprofitable, as LUSD is probably trading above $1 if the system has crashed that badly, but it could be a way for an attacker with a lot of LUSD to lower the TCR even further.

-Note that redemptions are disabled during the first 14 days of operation since deployment of the Liquity protocol to protect the monetary system in its infancy.
+Note that redemptions are disabled during the first 14 days of operation since deployment of the Fluidity protocol to protect the monetary system in its infancy.

 ### Partial redemption